itsmejlee/itsmejlee/README.md

 Hi there,

-I'm JLee/Lee, currently working as an IT Associate in a private company, with a growing passion for cloud technologies, cybersecurity, and AI-driven automation.
+I'm JLee, currently working as an IT Associate in a private company, with a growing passion for cloud technologies, cybersecurity, and AI-driven automation.

 Right now, I'm focused on transitioning into:
 - Azure Cloud